Collection and use of personal information

 - creating a public awareness of superannuation issues

-- providing professional development, education and training for those working in the superannuation and financial services industries
+- providing professional development, education and nationally recognised training and assessment for those working in the superannuation and financial services industries

 - promoting best practice in the operation of superannuation funds